NVIDIA/aistore/python/aistore/sdk/dsort/README.md

 # Using the DsortFramework in Python SDK

+## DsortFramework

-The `DsortFramework` class in the Python SDK provides a way to define and manage dSort jobs.
-Below is an instruction on how to construct a `DsortFramework` instance and start a dSort job directly from the Python SDK.
+The `DsortFramework` class in the Python SDK enables you to define and manage dSort jobs.
+As a framework, `DsortFramework` itself does not make any HTTP requests until it is passed to the `Client.dsort` instance.
+It provides an abstracted way to configure your desired dSort job in a Pythonic manner, consistent with the AIStore SDK style.
+Below are instructions on how to construct a `DsortFramework` instance and start a dSort job directly from the Python SDK.

-## Key Fields

-- **extension**: The extension of input and output shards (either .tar, .tgz or .zip).
-- **input_format.template**: Name template for input shard.
-- **output_format**: Name template for output shard.
-- **input_bck.name**: Bucket name where shards objects are stored.
-- **input_bck.provider**: Bucket backend provider.
-- **output_bck.name**: Bucket name where new output shards will be saved.
-- **output_bck.provider**: Bucket backend provider.
-- **description**: Description of the dSort job.
-- **output_shard_size**: Size (in bytes) of the output shard, can be in the form of raw numbers (e.g., 10240) or suffixed (e.g., 10KB).
-- **algorithm.kind**: Determines which sorting algorithm dSort job uses.
-Available options are: "alphanumeric", "shuffle", "content".
-- **algorithm.decreasing**: Determines if the algorithm should sort the records in decreasing or increasing order, used for kind=alphanumeric or kind=content.
-- **algorithm.seed**: Seed provided to the random generator, used when kind=shuffle.
-- **algorithm.extension**: Content of the file with the provided extension will be used as the sorting key, used when kind=content.
-- **algorithm.content_key_type**: Content key type; may have one of the following values: "int", "float", or "string"; used exclusively with kind=content sorting.

-## Example Usage
+### Example Usage

 1. **Creating a DsortFramework from a JSON/YAML Specification File:**